 The island of Barbuda was seriously hit by Hurricane Irma on 6 September 2017 and further affected by Hurricane Jose on 9 September 2017.
 Many buildings were destroyed.
-The government of Antigua and Barbuda has evacuated the population of Barbuda to Antigua.
-They are also organising emergency supplies of food, drinking water and medical supplies.
+The majority of the population of Barbuda remains in Antigua while rebuilding work takes place.
 You can find further information on the impact of Hurricane Irma on the website of the Caribbean Disaster Emergency Management Agency.

 See this page for more information on the UK government response and advice for British nationals.
 The hotline for British people affected or concerned about others is +44(0)20 7008 0000.

 UK health authorities have classified Antigua and Barbuda as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.

 Most visits to Antigua and Barbuda are trouble-free but there have been incidents of crime including murder, armed robbery and sexual assault.
 See Crime